bozdoz/advent-of-code-2021/BLOG.md

 So, unfortunately my day became a lesson in debugging and custom string representations of pointers.

+**Update**

+I took some time to split `twelve.go` into separate files.
+I find Go's import/hoisting system bizarre, but thank goodness my IDE can follow the references...
+I still don't know best practices around when a type should be in it's own file, for example.
+AFAIK, the package names in the files must be identical.

+Also added this repo to Github Actions for continuously testing (make sure I don't break things when updating subsequent days).

 ### Day 11

 Felt better about today's puzzle.
 Seemed complex enough to earn my attention and respect.